YvesDesrumaux/YvesDesrumaux.github.io/Code.Instructions/SharedGuidelines/Standards/code-style.instructions.md

 - All Tooltips are in English and must be meaningful for end users
 - All fields should have tooltips to provide context and guidance to users
 - Use the `Tooltip` property in AL to define tooltips for fields, actions, and controls
-- Ensure tooltips are concise and informative, helping users understand the purpose and usage of each field or action
+- Ensure tooltips are concise (less than 200 characters) and informative, helping users understand the purpose and usage of each field or action
 - Avoid overly technical jargon in tooltips; aim for clarity and simplicity
 - Use consistent terminology and phrasing across tooltips to maintain a cohesive user experience
 - Review and update tooltips regularly to ensure they reflect any changes in functionality or user interface
 - Tooltips on fields must start with 'Specifies' and ends with '.' to maintain consistency and clarity
+- Tooltips in pages are only relevant when they are different than the field tooltip they are linked to

+## RunTrigger Parameter

+Explicitly set the RunTrigger parameter on build-in methods

 ## Text Constants and Localization